solojh/Flask_PotholeDetection/README.md

    - Extracted video frames
    - Performed image filtering and cropping for model input
 3. **Model Training & Evaluation** –
-   - Trained a model using the annotated dataset
+   - Trained a model using the image dataset
-   - Validated and tested detection accuracy on unseen road scenes
+   - Validated and tested detection accuracy pothole on road

 ## Features